the-turing-way/the-turing-way/book/website/community-handbook/governance/gov-wg-charter-template.md

-(ch-working-groups-charter-template)=
+(ch-gov-wg-charter-template)=
-# Template for the Working Group's Charter
+# Template for a Working Group Charter

-__*The template provided here is a revised version of the [Sample group charter provided by Collaborative Leader Network](https://collaborativeleadersnetwork.org/strategy-tools/sample-group-charter).
-WG conveners should use this document to discuss different aspects of their work, build a shared understanding of the ways of working and adapt this document for their respective WGs.*__
+__*The template provided here is a revised version of the [Sample group charter provided by Collaborative Leader Network](https://collaborativeleadersnetwork.org/strategy-tools/sample-group-charter).__*
+__*WG conveners should use this document to discuss different aspects of their work, build a shared understanding of the ways of working and adapt this document for their respective WGs.*__

 ## *The Turing Way* Working Group Charter: [GROUP's NAME HERE]